Dr Sebastian Fuller

 -

-Facilitators and barriers for clinical implementation of a 30-minute point-of-care test for Neisseria gonorrhoeae and Chlamydia trachomatis into clinical care: A qualitative study within sexual health services in England.
+Facilitators and barriers for clinical implementation of a 30-minute point-of-care test for Neisseria gonorrhoeae and Chlamydia trachomatis into clinical care: A qualitative study within sexual health services in England

-Pacho A. et al, (2022), PloS one, 17
+Pacho A. et al, (2022), PLOS ONE, 17, e0265173 - e0265173

 -